Converted a -25% decline into growth.

 There is simply no substitute for immersing ourselves in our client's business and our consumer's world.
 But you also have to know the right questions to ask.

-So...what did we find?
+So...what do we find?

 PUTTING IT ALL TOGETHER...

-Brand Activation and Follow-on Engagement: Thanks to our keen understanding of product consumption (an approach that seemed relatively new and unusual for state tourism at the time), we deepened consumer response with brand engagement activities, such as feeder-market promotional activities (think truckloads of autumn-colored Minnesota leaves being dumped in Chicago's Grant Park), golf tourism programs, and "Trip on a Tankful" - a day-tripping program specifically designed for Minnesota's domestic tourism segment.
+Brand Activation and Follow-on Engagement: Thanks to our keen understanding of product consumption (an approach that seems relatively new and unusual for state tourism at the time), we deepen consumer response with brand engagement activities, such as feeder-market promotional activities (think truckloads of autumn-colored Minnesota leaves being dumped in Chicago's Grant Park), golf tourism programs, and "Trip on a Tankful" - a day-tripping program specifically designed for Minnesota's domestic tourism segment.

 Future Planning: We must always look for ways to make today's success play out for more success in the future.
-So, for the first time in Minnesota Tourism history, we embarked on an ambitious database development program to capture, house, and leverage consumer information (feeder markets, planning timelines and materials needed, family size, travel channels, products consumed, etc.) so MOT could continue to improve its marketing efforts in future years.
+So, for the first time in Minnesota Tourism history, we embark on an ambitious database development program to capture, house, and leverage consumer information (feeder markets, planning timelines and materials needed, family size, travel channels, products consumed, etc.) so MOT can continue to improve its marketing efforts in future years.

 PERFORMANCE...